neurologic/Neurophysiology-Lab/_build/html/_sources/week-6/Lab-Manual.md

 	<li>Compare activity under different conditions: stroking or touching contralateral swimmeretts, stroking or touching ipsilateral swimmerettes, stroking or touching the telson.</li>
 	<li>Compare activity with different nerves (N1 or N2) of the same ganglia segment.</li>
 	</ul>

+## Copy data to your Google Drive for analysis
+Use the [Motor-Neuron-Coding](../week-6/Motor-Neuron-Coding.ipynb) notebook to analyse your data and answer the questions in the [Responses](../week-6/Motor-Neuron-Coding_Responses.ipynb) notebook.